oracle-livelabs/oci-migration/ecc-developer-hol/query/useeccdashboards/useeccdashboards.md

 1. Navigate to Purchasing, Vision Operations (USA) -> Procurement Command Center and then to "Procurement Operations" dashboard
     ![Procurement Command Center](../images/pro1.png "Procurement Command Center")
-2. Within "Procurement Operations", navigate to "Orders" dashboard.
-Click on the "i" icon, this displays all the data sets used in the dashboard along with the last or latest dat of the updated time.
+2. Within "Procurement Operations", navigate to "Orders" dashboard.Choose "USD" from the "Currency" Flag in Summarization bar.
+Click on the "i" icon, this displays all the data sets used in the dashboard along with the last or latest date of the updated time.
     ![Procurement Command Center](../images/p1000.png "Procurement Command Center")